Next Chapter

 Important aspects that you should look for in a WMS.

-1. Ability to organize warehouses: Helps speed up numbering, labeling, storage, picking, packing and shipping
+1. Ability to organize warehouses: Helps speed up the numbering, warehouse labeling, storage, picking, packing, and shipping

 2. Integration with barcode scanners: Can be used on mobile and integrated with barcode scanners to minimize paper requirements and optimize accuracy when picking and packing

-3. Multi-warehouse management: Makes it easy for you to manage all outlets or warehouses across multiple locations
+3. Multi-warehouse management: This makes it easy for you to manage all outlets or warehouses across multiple locations

 4. Ease of use: A simple platform that can be learned and operated easily by each user